How to Shoot Video Like a Professional Videographer

 Remember to Capture Good Sound

-The two most common mistakes are to forget to record audio and to fail to monitor the sound you're getting.
-Forgetting to record audio means a child's birthday party is silent.
+The two most common mistakes inexperienced videographers make are to forget to record audio and to fail to monitor the sound they're getting.
+Imagine capturing only silent video of a child's birthday party.
 You may be able to see the other children singing and laughing, but without hearing it, the video is ruined.

 Using a chromakey green screen gives you a world of options.
 These are the same tools TV stations use to present the weather.
 A meteorologist stands in front of a green screen, which allows the weather maps to be superimposed behind him.